My Study Plan for Crushing the PANCE

 Looking back, I would not change anything about the way I studied and prepared for the PANCE.
 I devoted a total of 7–8 weeks of focused study time for the PANCE during my last semester of PA school and studied with two perspectives: 1) to pass the exam and obtain my NCCPA certification and 2) to become the best provider I can be for my future patients.
 My performance on the exam well exceeded my expectations and I feel as though my study plans and strategies were efficient and effective.
 I hope my story helps other PA students with gaining insight about study tools for the PANCE and perhaps it will contribute to someone else’s success story!

-For more information about Rosh Review’s Physician Assistant Qbanks
+Find out more information about Rosh Review’s Physician Assistant Qbanks

 Pummel the PANCE Series shares the experiences, insights, and perspectives of PA students preparing for the PANCE.
 The goal of the series is to provide you with actionable information and key takeaways to help you not only prepare for but to excel on the PANCE.

 Rosh Review, LLC is not sponsored or endorsed by, or affiliated with, the National Commission on Certification of Physician Assistants (NCCPA).
 All trademarks are the property of their respective owners.